joshuadarecullen/CCSDS-HSI-Compression/README.md

 This is a research implementation with some simplifications:

-1. **Entropy Coding**: Low-entropy code tables are generated algorithmically rather than using exact tables from the standard
+1. **Low-entropy code implementation**: While the exact code specifications from Table 1 are used, the actual encoding/decoding logic uses algorithmically generated codes rather than pre-computed lookup tables
-2. **Weight Adaptation**: Uses simplified weight update rules
+2. **Weight adaptation**: Uses simplified weight update rules in the predictor rather than the full adaptive strategy from the standard
-3. **Error Limit Updates**: Basic adaptive strategy rather than sophisticated rate control
+3. **Error limit updates**: Implements basic periodic updating (`PeriodicErrorLimitUpdater`) rather than sophisticated rate control algorithms
-4. **Full Bitstream Decoding**: Entropy decoding implementation is simplified (uses intermediate data for reconstruction)
+4. **Full bitstream decoding**: The `decompress()` function currently relies on intermediate data from compression results rather than full entropy decoding from bitstream bytes
-5. **Supplementary Information**: Tables not supported
+5. **Supplementary information**: Reserved bits and supplementary information tables are not supported
+6. **Exact standard compliance**: Some algorithmic details may differ from the exact CCSDS specification to prioritize clarity and educational value

 ## Performance